hagi0929/random-2-fighing-game/README.md

 # random-2-fighing-game
-this is a school project that i made when i was grade 7 back back in 2016 you can click on the mouse to attack, wasd to move, and
+this is a school project that i made when i was grade 7 back in 2016

+you can click on the mouse to attack, wasd to move, and
 E to use skill